DavideArcolini/SoftEng_garbageCollector/CODING_PART/UnitTestReport.md

  - Database is reachable
  - id exists in the database
- -newidSKU exists in the database
+ - newidSKU exists in the database